pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 `
 ```

-Parameters:
+- ttl (required)
+  - Type: Number
+  - Default: n/a
-- ttl (Number, required): Minutes the token is valid.
-Min 1, max 43,200.
+  - Minutes token is valid.
+Min 1; Max 43,200.
+- meta
+  - Type: Object
+  - Default: n/a
-- meta (Object): Extra metadata.
-Scalar values only (no arrays/objects).
+  - Scalar values only.
+- authorizedUUID
+  - Type: String
+  - Default: n/a
-- authorizedUUID (String): Single uuid authorized to use the token.
+  - Single `uuid` allowed to use the token.
+- channels
+  - Type: List
+  - Default: n/a
-- channels (List): Channel grants as a list or RegEx pattern.
+  - Channel grants as list or RegEx.
+- channelGroups
+  - Type: List
+  - Default: n/a
-- channelGroups (List): Channel group grants as a list or RegEx pattern.
+  - Channel group grants as list or RegEx.
+- uuids
+  - Type: List
+  - Default: n/a
-- uuids (List): UUID grants as a list or RegEx pattern.
+  - UUID grants as list or RegEx.

 ##### Required key/value mappings
-Specify permissions for at least one uuid, channel, or channelGroup (list or RegEx pattern).
+Specify permissions for at least one `uuid`, `channel`, or `channelGroup` (list or RegEx).

 ### Sample code
 ```